Ursula Edgcumbe: Biography

 Throughout her career, Edgcumbe exhibited with the London Group, the Royal Society of British Artists, the Women's International Art Club and was, in 1929, a founding member of the National Society of Painters, Sculptors, Engravers and Potters.
 She had her first solo sculpture show at the Leger Galleries in April 1936 but abandoned sculpture for painting in 1940.
 After the end of World War II, Edgcumbe concentrated on painting, mostly birds and industrial scenes, and had several solo exhibitions of her paintings at leading London galleries.

+In 1977, Edgcumbe married the philosopher, humanist, and educationist H. J. Blackham.
+By this time, she had been actively involved with the humanist movement and the British Humanist Association (now Humanists UK) for nearly three decades, including as a contributor to the essay collection Living as a Humanist (1950) and The Plain View.

-A memorial exhibition of her paintings and sculpture was held at the Gillian Jason Gallery in 1986.
+A memorial exhibition of Edgcumbe's paintings and sculpture was held at the Gillian Jason Gallery in 1986.